b-wager/comprobo-project-1/README.md

 # RoboBehaviors and Finite State Machines
-CompRobo Project 1
+### CompRobo Project 1
-Brooke Wager
-Kelsey McClung
+Brooke Wager and Kelsey McClung

 This project explores the implementation of different robot behaviors within a finite state machine using Python, Ros2, and the Olin College Neato fleet.
 We have implemented four behaviors within a finite state machine: Teleoperation, Draw a Figure-Eight, Dizzy Collision Avoidance, and Wall Following.